SK-works/eCommerce-AI-Transformation-Playbook/AI-knowledge-assistant.md

 | 05 | eCommerce Glossary | 25+ terms from A+ content to waterfall content strategy |
 | 06 | Attribute Extraction Guide | Mandatory attributes by category, extraction process, common errors |

-All knowledge base documents are in the `/knowledge-base` folder of this repository.
+All knowledge base documents are in the `/RagChatbot Knowlege files` folder of this repository.

 ---